netopyr/open-dolphin/README.md

 Just like ULC, all application logic resides on the server.

 Unlike ULC

-- the client/server split is not though widgets but through application-specific presentation models (PM)
+- the client/server split is not through widgets but through application-specific presentation models (PM)
 - the split is not based on the half-object-plus-protocol pattern but on the command pattern